 Share this post.
 Share the Journey!

-Collecting and decorating with vintage dishes is exciting!
+Collecting and decorating with vintage dishes makes a space feel collected and full of soul.

-This time of year is a little difficult for me as a blogger because it’s the heart of summer.
-I’ve already given you many summer posts and I just can’t get into fall yet.
-So, I kind of walked my house to figure out what could be a fun subject yet also helpful for you.
-A lightbulb went on when I was playing around with some smaller pieces of my vintage dishes!
 Whenever I go to the thrift store, I’m always looking for vintage dishes, specifically pitchers, plates and little creamers.
-There is just something about them that is so pretty.
+There is just something about them that is so timeless.
 The texture and intricate details on them draw me in every time.
 Dishes are also such practical items to use and display in many spaces throughout your home.
+There are so many ways to style and decorate with old dishes.
+The ideas are endless, really.
+And, the bonus of thrifting for old dish ware is that they are super cheap!
 Join me as I show you ideas for collecting and decorating with vintage dishes!

 • floral plates with pretty detailed edges